 Managed cloud servers are becoming especially popular among startups and other small businesses concerned about Web security.
 Prior to managed hosting services, most security-conscious companies hired system administrators to configure, secure, and maintain their Web servers—an expense that could easily exceed several hundred, or even several thousand dollars per month.
 But today's managed cloud hosting services can dramatically reduce this expense by delivering a standardized service that's typically more reliable and secure than what any single system administrator can achieve.

-The quality of managed cloud hosting services varies, but established service providers—such as FireHost, Rackspace, and Softlayer—offer a variety of advanced features, including automatic scaling (for performance demand spikes), managed backup, and third-party application support.
-FireHost also offers enterprise-grade security features—including network isolation, secure VPN access, and DDoS protection—while Softlayer allows customers to mix and match among a variety of integrated public cloud, private cloud, and dedicated hardware options.
+The quality of managed cloud hosting services varies, but established service providers—such as Liquid Web, Media Temple, Rackspace, and Softlayer—offer a variety of advanced features, including automatic scaling (for performance demand spikes), managed backup, and third-party application support.
+Many also offers enterprise-grade security features—including network isolation, secure VPN access, and DDoS protection.

 In today's environment of growing security threats and activist hackers, expect continued growth in the demand for managed cloud hosting services.
 As security breaches at major companies such as Sony and Zappos—along with DDoS attacks against VISA, MasterCard, and PayPal—have shown, there's good reason for companies to be concerned about the reliability and security of their websites.